Oakamoore/image-to-ascii/README.md

 ## Usage

-Once the project is built, navigate to the newly created build directory, `image-to-ascii/build/Debug` (where the executable is located)
+Once the project is built, navigate to the newly created build directory, `image-to-ascii/build/Debug` (where the executable is located).

 1. Run the program once, to create the `input/` and `output/` directories (if they do not already exist):